 I’ve indexed my posts by topic below so you can dive into my writing without endlessly scrolling on my profile page.

-I believe that the wisdom that comes with the study of philosophy, culture and history can help you live a better life.
-If I can help you, or if you can help me help others, drop me a line: firstname.lastname@example.org
+The study of philosophy, culture and history can help you live a better life.
+Feel free to drop me a line: email@example.com

 I’ve written lots on philosophy.
 This subject is my number one passion.
 Since I’ve written so many articles on philosophy, I have divided them into subcategories.